fionnydarmawan/cse15l-lab-reports/LabReport4.md

 <img src="fixedCode.png" width="400" height="300">

 What I did to do this operation:
-* Pressed `<up><return>`, the `cd lab7` command was 1 up in the search history, so I used up arrow to access it on the terminal - this command goes into the lab7 path of the repository directory.
 * Pressed `<up><up><up><up><up><up><return>`, the `vim ListExamples.java` command was 6 up in the search history -
   this command will access the file to edit on vim in the terminal.
 * Typed `/index1`, pressed `<n>(9x)<right>(6x)<i><delete><2><esc><:><w><q>` - these keys allowed me to get to the specific line